vaibhavsingh1742/Lifestyle-And-Sleep-Health-Dashboard/README.md

 🎯Highest stress level trends with the sales occupation and Lowest with the engineer occupation

-🎯Lower stress levels with an increase in physical activity upto a certain threshold
+🎯Lower stress levels with an increase in physical activity up to a certain threshold